 What should I do if I withdraw or take a leave of absence after receiving my loan checks?

 Depending on the timing of your withdrawal or leave of absence, a portion of your loan funds may have to be returned to the lender, including any overage/refund amount you may have received.
 These are federal regulations that control the Return of Title IV Funds.
 These situations are individualized, and it is important to contact all offices that need to be involved.
-The Associate Dean, the Registrar’s Office, the Office of Financial Aid, and the Associate Dean of Students will advise you appropriately regarding any and all repercussions of a withdrawal.
+The Acting Associate Dean, the Registrar’s Office, the Office of Financial Aid, and the Assistant Dean of Students and Director of Career Development will advise you appropriately regarding any and all repercussions of a withdrawal.

 What aid is available for summer attendance?

-Typically students have exhausted their Unsubsidized loan funding prior to the summer semester, so Graduate PLUS or private loans are the only funds typically available.
+In most cases, students have exhausted their Unsubsidized loan funding prior to the summer semester.
+Graduate PLUS or private loans are available to meet the cost of summer enrollment.